 A “logical” approach to a new regulation, would be to write an all-encompassing 500-page policy covering that regulation and require employees to read it.
 It’s a highly auditable approach.
 Yet it is unlikely to result in employees reading it, let alone understanding or remembering it.
 The box is ticked, compliance is theoretically assured, but the risk the rules are there to mitigate, remain on the table.

 I recognise that in some industries, particularly those where there is a level of distrust between regulator and regulatee (step forward financial services), that the logical solution to demonstrating compliance is to ensure it is easily auditable.
 But I’d argue that by doing behavioural analysis on the approaches we adopt, we can see which ones are likely to fail and which more likely to succeed.
 That is a stronger argument than the fact something looks good on paper.
 Plus, if theoretical approaches worked in practice, then the distrust that drives the primacy of auditability, wouldn’t exist in the first place!

 Which brings me back to my dislike of the word “Compliance” to describe a function.
 By seeing Compliance as a process rather than an outcome, makes it easier to delegate responsibility for it to the function that bears its name.
 That’s extremely dangerous in a world where compliance, like risk management, is the responsibility of everyone.

 Finally, a word of thanks to the following authors whose works I highly recommend to explore more of the detail of this topic:

 The Law of Good People by Prof Yuval Feldman

 Ethical Business Practice & Regulation by Prof Christopher Hodges & Ruth Steinholtz

-The author is the founder of Human Risk, a Behavioural Science Consulting and Training Firm specialising in the fields of Risk, Compliance, Conduct and Culture.
+The author is the founder of Human Risk, a Behavioural Science Consulting and Training Firm specialising in the field of Risk, Compliance, Conduct an Culture.